chrishadi/SublimeRunOnSave/README.md

 How to use this plugin:

 Basically you just need to put the .py file in your Sublime Text 3 Packages/User directory (e.g.: ~/.config/sublime-text-3/Packages/User/runonsave.py).
-Or, you can do this while in its parent directory (~/.config/sublime-text-3/Packages/):
+Or, you can do "git clone" while in its parent directory (~/.config/sublime-text-3/Packages/):
 ```
 git clone git://github.com/chrishadi/SublimeRunOnSave.git
 ```
-For you who are not familiar with Git commands, just create a .py file (yes, the name before .py doesn't matter) and put the text from "runonsave.py" into it.
-Voila, now you have new plugin.
+(For you who are not familiar with Git commands, just create a .py file in Packages/User directory - yes, the name before .py doesn't matter - and put the text from "runonsave.py" into it.)

+Voila, now you have a new plugin.

 Now, comes the settings part: